-It can be steamed or boiled with fish and meats, added to soups or chopped into small pieces and eaten as is as a snack with a side of peanuts or used as an accompaniment with along side other dishes - almost like a palate cleanser.
+It can be steamed or boiled with fish and meats, added to soups, or chopped into small pieces and eaten as is as a snack with a side of peanuts or used as an accompaniment alongside other dishes - almost like a palate cleanser.

-Recipes that use Pickled Mustard Greens
+How to Substitute Pickled Mustard Greens